PillowPillow/ng2-webstorage/README.md

 		imports: [
 			BrowserModule,
 			Ng2Webstorage,
-			//Ng2Webstorage.forRoot({ prefix: 'custom', separator: '.' }) The forRoot method allows to configure the prefix and the separator used by the library
+			//Ng2Webstorage.forRoot({ prefix: 'custom', separator: '.', caseSensitive:true })
+			// The forRoot method allows to configure the prefix, the separator and the caseSensitive option used by the library
+			// Default values:
+			// prefix: "ng2-webstorage"
+			// separator: "|"
+			// caseSensitive: false
 		],
 		bootstrap: [...]
 	})